 New Feature – Capture Vertical Video and Wireless Livestream

-No matter if you’re an amateur videographer or a full time Vlogger, efficient post video production must be a way out you’re looking for.
+No matter if you’re an amateur videographer or a full-time Vlogger, efficient post video production must be a way out you’re looking for.
 I would say Canon EOS M50 Mark 2 does have this feature.
-It gains the ability to capture vertical video, which is ideal for shooting Stories or videos on Facebook, Instagram and TikTok.
-Vertical or square video format is much easier to produce, and which tags the metadata for proper vertical playback on smartphones.
+It gains the ability to capture vertical video, which is ideal for shooting Stories or videos on Facebook, Instagram, and TikTok.
+The vertical or square video format is much easier to produce, and it tags the metadata for proper vertical playback on smartphones.

 It also provides another useful social media creator feature, which allows creators to wirelessly live stream to YouTube – it’s no doubt that it makes it more appealing to the content creation crowd.
 Canon EOS M50 Mark 2 is also able to be used as a webcam, via Canon’s EOS Webcam Utility(which can be downloaded free) and other supported video apps.
 So if you’re the IGTV content creator, that will be perfectly matched.

 Last but not least, a couple of useful touchscreen inputs are also added to the mix, in the form of touch recording and self-timer activation in movie mode as well as a Touch and Drag-style rear screen focusing mechanism when shooting through the EVF.